philipturner/MoltenCL/README.md

 # MoltenCL

-The missing OpenCL 3.0 driver for macOS
+The missing OpenCL 3.0 driver for macOS.
+This un-deprecates OpenCL, making Apple devices usable for high-performance computing through an industry-standard API.

 Supported features (not an exhaustive list):
 - does not flush the `cl_queue` after every command (which Apple's OpenCL driver likely does)